Prepare for FY1 Guide by Specialty

 What are your top tips on how to prepare?

 Brush up on Diabetes and general medical knowledge before you begin.
+Particularly read up on DKA and HHS and this is a very common presentation.

 During shadowing ask the current FY1s/FY2s how to request peculiar investigations such as Syncathen/9AM Cortisol/some auto-immune tests.
 Learn the fastest/most efficient ways of requesting all the blood tests you need in one go.